 The different amphetamine enantiomers also have varying half-lives.
 Dextroamphetamine lasts 9-11 hours, while levoamphetamine lasts 11-14 hours.
 This allows Adderall to provide long-lasting effects with a biphasic pattern of elimination.

 By targeting key neurotransmitters and brain regions, it can improve symptoms of ADHD and serve as a cognitive enhancer at therapeutic doses.

 What Are The Effects Of Adderall On The Brain?

 Adderall works primarily by increasing the actions of the neurotransmitters dopamine and norepinephrine in the brain, and secondarily by triggering the release of serotonin, epinephrine, histamine, and several neuropeptides.

 According to Jason Law of the Hallowell-Todaro ADHD Center, people with ADHD usually have too little dopamine and norepinephrine–both stimulant neurotransmitters in the pre-frontal cortex.
-Most of the time, anyway–when people with ADHD get really interested in something, their dopamine and norepinephrine levels spike too high.
+Most of the time, anyway–when people with Attention Deficit Hyperactivity Disorder get really interested in something, their dopamine and norepinephrine levels spike too high.

 Law says that Adderall, at low doses, stabilizes those neurotransmitters, raising the baseline level while also attenuating the propensity for large spikes.
 This stability, paradoxically, has a calming effect.
 He adds that caffeine can have a similar effect, but the side effects are greater because it is more systemic in its effects, while Adderall is more targeted to the pre-frontal cortex.